-It's goal: to bring awareness of women's low libido to the forefront, as well as remind the public, and FDA, that men currently had over 26 treatments for sexual dysfunction, while women had none.
+It's goal: to bring awareness of women's low libido to the forefront, as well as remind the public, and FDA, that men currently had over 26 treatments for sexual dysfunction, while women had zero.
 Proponents complained of "gender bias" against women.

 Drug promotion prior to approval is prohibited, so opponents were outraged that such a "disease awareness" campaign might influence FDA advisory committees.

-Pick Your Role: Doctor, Pharmacist or Patient
+Pick Your Safety Role: Doctor, Pharmacist or Patient

 How Do Women Take Addyi?

-It's important to follow directions< and take the dose just before bed to decrease the risk of injury due to low blood pressure, fainting, and sleepiness.
+Addyi is taken as an oral 100 mg dose at bedtime, each night; and yes, it's pink.
+It's important to follow directions and take the dose just before bed to decrease the risk of injury due to low blood pressure, fainting, and sleepiness.
 These effects can occur even if Addyi is NOT combined with alcohol.
 Taken by itslef, Addyi can cause drowsiness.